 The sound & aesthetic of The Sixth Son can be described as Singer-Songwriter/Futurist, tapping into the deep well of common turmoils & triumphs, while looking forward, but always speaking to the moment.
 Los Angeles music journalist Brad Roberts writes of the live-performance: "[I] have first hand knowledge of just how good Neil Mallick, and whatever band he puts together, is.
 The first time I saw him... his only accompaniment was a guy on a saxophone... the sounds they made were uncanny and it was a completely involving set highlighted by Neil's remarkably flexible voice coupled with his powerful, Hendrix-influenced raging guitar...
 At another show I hosted in December, The Sixth Son had become a band... which turned into a musical free-for-all... in April it was as a solo, so I can say with confidence, no matter how many (or any) other musicians he plays with, he always delivers a surprising, remarkably skillful set."

-The Sixth Son will be releasing How Real Is Real? on various analogue/digital formats with Records Ad Nauseam at the end of the year, and Neil will be embarking on his first European tour to support the record.
+The Sixth Son will be releasing How Real Is Real? on various analogue/digital formats with Records Ad Nauseam in the Spring, and Neil will be embarking on his first European tour to support the record.
 2015 and beyond should see the continuation of releases, publications, & playing music in the world, for people.